govind-v42/test11/README.md

 3.	**Deployment.yaml** : This file contains the specifications, details of the number of pods, and Docker image location information for creating the Kubernetes cluster.

+4. **templates/index.html** : HTML file to render prediction of tweet in flask app